Bira/octopus-carnival/_drafts/wir-mm-4e-efreet.md

 for the fun of it.
-It's like a British fox hunt on a grand scale, particularly when you remember that fox hunters basically acted like raiding hooligans who wantonly trespassed on people's properties, trampled their livestock, and threatened them with violence in the name of a jolly good bit of sport.
+It's like a British fox hunt on a grand scale, particularly when you remember that fox hunters basically acted like raiding hooligans who wantonly trespassed on people's properties, trampled their livestock, and threatened complainers with violence in the name of a jolly good bit of sport.

+I find the official illustration above to be somewhat innacurate.
+These efreets should be wearing fantastic fireproof finery instead of these drab loincloths and plain mail.

 ## The Numbers